Config-Guardians/sandbox-drift-generator/READme.md

+# Running Instructions for sandbox
+1. Bootstrap should run first since it's required for infra (No makefile for bootstrap yet)
+2. Makefile is available to run infra sandbox
+    - Commands will looke like
+        ```bash
+        make init
+        make validate
 # Structure of the repository
 ## bootstrap folder
 The bootstrap folder is a one-time setup.
 Its job is to provision the backend resources Terraform needs to store state and enforce locks.